Weyl images of Kantor pairs

 We conclude this introduction by briefly outlining the contents of the paper.
 After some preliminaries on root graded Lie algebras in \Sec \ref{sec:rootgraded} and trilinear pairs in \Sec \ref{sec:trillinear}, we recall or prove some basic properties of Kantor pairs in \Sec \ref{sec:KPs}.
-The most important of these properties for us is the fact that the relationship \eqref{eq:detscheme} restricts to a \emph{one-to-one} correspondence between central simple $5$-graded Lie algebras up to graded isomorphism and central simple Kantor pairs up to isomorphism.
+One such property is that the relationship \eqref{eq:detscheme} restricts to a \emph{one-to-one} correspondence between central simple $5$-graded Lie algebras up to graded isomorphism and central simple Kantor pairs up to isomorphism.

-In \Sec \ref{sec:SP}, we introduce short Peirce graded Kantor pairs and $\BCtwo$-graded Lie algebras.
-A \emph{short Peirce grading} (or \emph{SP-grading}) of a Kantor pair $P$ is a $\bbZ$-grading of $P$ whose support is contained in $\set{0,1}$; whereas a \emph{$\BCtwo$-graded Lie algebra} is a Lie algebra graded by the root lattice of the root system $\Delta$ of type $\BCtwo$ with support contained in $\Delta\cup\set{0}$.
+In \Sec \ref{sec:SP}, we introduce SP-graded Kantor pairs and $\BCtwo$-graded Lie algebras.
+An \emph{SP-grading} of a Kantor pair $P$ is a $\bbZ$-grading of $P$ whose support is contained in $\set{0,1}$; whereas a \emph{$\BCtwo$-graded Lie algebra} is a Lie algebra graded by the root lattice of the root system $\Delta$ of type $\BCtwo$ with support contained in $\Delta\cup\set0$.
 (The latter definition is convenient for us but not standard.
 See \Subsec \ref{subsec:rootgraded}.)
-We establish a relationship between $\BCtwo$-graded Lie algebras and SP-graded Kantor pairs that is analogous to \eqref{eq:detscheme}.
-(In fact it can be viewed as the rank two version of \eqref{eq:detscheme}, since $5$-graded Lie algebras are precisely the same as $\BCone$-graded Lie algebras.)
+We establish the relationship mentioned above between $\BCtwo$-graded Lie algebras and SP-graded Kantor pairs, and deduce some of its properties.
+(It can be viewed as the rank two version of \eqref{eq:detscheme}, since $5$-graded Lie algebras are precisely the same as $\BCone$-graded Lie algebras.)

 In Section \ref{sec:Weyl}, we define and study Weyl images of SP-graded Kantor pairs.
 To describe these briefly, let $P$ be an SP-graded Kantor pair and let $u$ be an element of the Weyl group $W_\Delta$ of the root system $\Delta$ of type $\BCtwo$.
-Then $P$ is enveloped by a $\BCtwo$-graded Lie algebra $L$.
-We use $u$ to adjust the grading of $L$ in an evident fashion to obtain a $\BCtwo$-graded Lie algebra $\p{u}L$, which in turn envelops a Kantor pair $\p{u}P$, called a \emph{Weyl image} of $P$.
-This gives us a well-defined action of the group $W_\Delta$ on the class of SP-graded Kantor pairs, and it is clear that Weyl images of central simple SP-graded Kantor pairs are central simple.
+Then $P$ is enveloped by a $\BCtwo$-graded Lie algebra $L$; and we use $u$ to adjust the grading of $L$ in an evident fashion to obtain a $\BCtwo$-graded Lie algebra $\p{u}L$, which in turn envelops a Kantor pair $\p{u}P$, called a \emph{Weyl image} of $P$.
+This gives us a well-defined action of the group $W_\Delta$ on the class of SP-graded Kantor pairs, and one sees that Weyl images of central simple SP-graded Kantor pairs are central simple.
 A particularly interesting case occurs when $u$ is the reflection corresponding to the short basic root, in which case we denote $\p{u}P$ by $\bP$ and call it simply the \emph{reflection} of $P$.

 The reader may initially suspect that the reflection $\bP$ of an SP-graded Kantor pair $P$ is just $P$ with a different SP-grading.
 However, it turns out that $P$ and $\bP$ are not in general isomorphic \emph{even as ungraded pairs}.
 This suggests a strategy for giving new constructions of Kantor pairs: Start with a Kantor pair $P$, choose an appropriate SP-grading of $P$ and form the reflection $\bP$ of $P$ with that grading.
 In the last two sections we look in detail at two examples of this strategy where we obtain a pair $\bP$ with quite different properties than $P$.